mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 - A Delivery Service (DS) which is responsible for receiving and redistributing messages between group members.
-  In the case of group messaging, the delivery service may also be responsible for acting as an "exploder" where the sender sends a single message to a group which is then forwarded to each recipient in the group.
-The DS is also responsible for storing and delivering initial public key material required in order to proceed with the group secret key establishment process. [[ TvdM: "exploder" may be strange term to use here, "message amplifier" maybe?]]
+  In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message to a group which is then forwarded to each recipient in the group.
+The DS is also responsible for storing and delivering initial public key material required in order to proceed with the group secret key establishment process.

       ----------------      --------------
      | Authentication |    | Delivery     |
      | Service (AS)   |    | Service (DS) |